lowquark/zinc/README.md

     }

 I'd have to use an optional wrapper, or a dedicated struct to pull this off in C or C++.
-Not to mention, swapping in a one-liner is pretty satisfying, too.
+Not to mention, swapping in a one-liner is pretty satisfying, too:

     a, b = b, a;